richardschoen/PythonSamples/README.md

 * IBM i
     * `ibmi_d_to_dt.py` - Convert IBM i date CYYMMDDHHMMSS to Python datetime
+    * `pyhellotodb.py` Sample Python template to do some Python work and write to a sample outfile.DB2 table
     * `pyitool01.py` Call CL program via iToolkit and XMLSERVICE.
     * `pypgmcall001.py` - Call CL program via iToolkit and XMLSERVICE.
     * `pydbtoexcel.py` - Run SQL to extract IBM i DB2 data to an Excel file